datagrok/dialogue/README.md

 # Messaging

 There are several annoyances with the state of electronic communication today.
-The more I think about how to implement solutions, the more it seems like one must replace the whole Internet to fix them.
-Of course this is a fool's errand, but surely things must be able to be incrementally improved.
-This repository will collect all my half-baked ideas, and stabs at implementations, within this problem space.
+I think the problems and solutions may be conceptually divided into four areas:

+1. Protocol
+2. Security Infrastructure
+3. User Interface for Contacts
+4. User Interface for Conversations

+The issues are interrelated.
+Fixing the protocol requires a useful security infrastructure in place.
+A useful security infrastructure requires an intuitive user interface for managing contacts.
+Et cetera.

+Fixing the user interface for conversations may be an impossible morass.
+Luckily, since the protocol is agnostic about what data we ship through it, we might attack this last.
+Or there might be many viable solutions.
+It might be better considered an independent project.
+I include it here because my proposals depend on features of my proposed protocol.

 ## Problems